Exploring, protecting, and conserving species through data-driven science

 About me

-I’m a Seabird Remote Sensing Ecologist with the British Antarctic Survey in Cambridge.
-As part of the Wildlife from Space team, I use very high-resolution satellite imagery to monitor seabird populations on some of the most remote islands on Earth—places where traditional research methods are often not feasible.
+Previously, I worked as the Seabird Remote Sensing Ecologist with the British Antarctic Survey’s Wildlife from Space team.
+In this role, I used very high-resolution satellite imagery to monitor seabird populations on some of the most remote islands on Earth—places where traditional research methods are often not feasible.
 My career has taken me to many remote and exciting locations, including isolated islands and the stunning landscapes of Antarctica.

-With a background in functional ecology and evolutionary biology, my research also focuses on understanding how animals adapt to changing environments.
-For this, I use large-scale datasets to answer novel, wide-scale ecological questions.
+I have a background in functional ecology and evolutionary biology, and my broader research interests focus on understanding how animals adapt to changing environments.
+I use large-scale datasets to answer novel, wide-scale ecological questions.

 Research Interests